 different business entity to comply with its financial regulators.

 NordFX is not listed on any stock market, does not disclose its yearly report on its website.

 This is not terribly unusual for a broker, but you will want to check all of this out before you continue.
-Safety is the most important thing to consider.
+Financial regulation is the most important thing to consider.
 ForTrade is not listed as a PLC.

 Benefits of ForTrade and NordFX Compared

-Below we will give you a brief summary of the benefits ForTrade and NordFX offer side by side.
+Below, we will give you a summary of the benefits ForTrade and NordFX offer side by side.

 ForTrade offers a minimum deposit of 100 while NordFX have a 1 minimum deposit.

-Why small deposits before trading are good and how ForTrade and NordFX compare
+Why smaller trading deposits are good and how ForTrade and NordFX compare

 ForTrade allows traders to trade up to 100 financial instruments